apluslms/a-plus/courses/README.md

 7. ### grader.actions.store_user_files
 	Stores files from the submission directory to the user's personal directory.
 	This can be used to store grading output files for future use in grading.
-	Requires that the exercise is personalized (so that the personal directory exists).
+	Requires that the exercise is personalized and the project settings have enabled personal directories (`settings.ENABLE_PERSONAL_DIRECTORIES`)
+	(so that the personal directory exists).
 	* `cp`: a space separated list of *path->path* where the source path is relative to the submission root and the destination is relative to the personal directory of the user.
-E.g., `user/someoutput->output` stores `someout` to `output` file in the personal directory of the user.
+E.g., `user/someoutput->output` stores `someoutput` to `output` file in the personal directory of the user.

 ## Default sandbox scripts